redhat-developer/try-in-dev-spaces-browser-extension/README.md

-# Try in Web IDE Browser Extension
+# Try in Dev Spaces Browser Extension

-This web extension adds a `Web IDE` button on every GitHub repository page that starts a new workspace based on the current repository.
+This web extension adds a `Dev Spaces` button on every GitHub repository page that starts a new workspace based on the current repository.

 ![GitHub button example](./images/readme/github-button-example.png)

 By default, the new workspace is created on the [Eclipse Che® hosted by Red Hat instance](https://developers.redhat.com/developer-sandbox/ide).

-Additional instances can configured from the extension's options.
+Additional Dev Spaces (and upstream Eclipse Che®) instances can configured from the extension's options.

 ## Extension permissions